Preparedness Guide

 Disasters create legal issues, but many of these problems can be prevented.

-Taking small steps to prepare legal matters before a disaster event can help you do things like:
+Taking small steps to prepare legal matters before a disaster strikes can help you do things like:

 If you’re renting your home, you need to know that you cannot be evicted without reason.
 Know that a landlord can only make you move by giving you a notice telling you to get out by a certain date and then filing a lawsuit after that date.
 If your lease is expired, your landlord may be able to force you to move by giving you a 30-day notice.
 If your landlord locks you out and refuses to give you a key, you may file an action in court to gain re-entry.
 Click here for more information on renter’s rights.

 Many disaster assistance programs require proof of home ownership before they can help you.
 Making sure your home title is in your name can help you get the assistance you need and prevent significant delays to your recovery.
-Click here to learn how to prevent home title and other homeownership legal issues.
+Click here to learn how to prevent home title issues.

 Sadly, there are people who try to take advantage of others after disasters.
 A few of the most common scams include imposter scams, insurance scams, home repair scams, and charity scams.
 Click here to learn more types of common scams and steps you can take to avoid them.
 (Avoiding Scams and Frauds After a Disaster/During a Pandemic – United Way of Connecticut – 211 and eLibrary (211ct.org)